Should Teacher Salaries be Public Information?

 Those Opposed

 On the other hand, teachers protest that their specific salaries are private information that should be kept away from public scrutiny.
-Some argue that publishing salary information about individual teachers on school or state government websites exposes lower-paid employees unnecessarily, and it may even put some individuals in danger when personal information is made public.
+Some argue that publishing salary information about individual teachers on school or state government websites unnecessarily exposes lower-paid employees It may even put some individuals in danger when personal information is made public.

-Opponents add that simply posting salary numbers does not offer an accurate analysis of why some teachers make more than others.
-For example, salaries may fluctuate based on tenure, years of experience or level of education, which is often not included in posted salary figures.
+Opponents add that simply posting salary numbers does not accurately analyze why some teachers make more than others.
+For example, salaries may fluctuate based on tenure, years of experience, or level of education, which is often not included in posted salary figures.

-Despite the debate over publicizing teacher salaries, many school districts are now offering that information through their websites, state government websites or other publications.
-We have examples of some of the school districts grappling with this decision and how they have handled the situation thus far.
+Despite the debate over publicizing teacher salaries, many school districts now offer that information through their websites, state government websites, or other publications.
+We have examples of some school districts grappling with this decision and how they have handled the situation thus far.

 Pennsylvania Salaries Now Posted

 The Pennsylvania Department of Education gathers salary information from across the state and posts it online and through print publications.
-According to the York Daily Record, the information has been used by the Asbury Park Press, as well as the Commonwealth Foundation, a research and education group in Harrisburg that posts a variety of school financial information.
-Nathan Benefield of the Commonwealth Foundation told the York Daily Record that the public has a right to this information, and they have made the data more accessible than it has been in the past.
+According to the York Daily Record, the information has been used by the Asbury Park Press and the Commonwealth Foundation, a research and education group in Harrisburg that posts various school financial information.
+Nathan Benefield of the Commonwealth Foundation told the York Daily Record that the public has a right to this information, and they have made the data more accessible than it has been.

 However, Myra Reichart of the Pennsylvania State Education Association told the Record that posting information like this without an accurate analysis included can be misleading.
 Reichart said, "You can make a number appear to be anything you want it to be.
 When a person just looks at that number, what they're saying is, 'Oh my God this person makes so much money for teaching kids.'
 But they don't have any idea how that number was arrived at."